 And since the thorn character written in decorative script looks a bunch like the letter Y, Y with an often-superscript e is what they used instead in printing, also using this pseudo-thorn for the few abbreviations of other common words starting with th, like this and that(verify).

 So ye became an alternative printing for the word "the", understood as exactly the same thing.

 These days, thorn is long gone, so when you put "Ye olde shop" on a sign, people will easily pronounce the y as the vowel (yee).

-So when you pronounce that shop's name with 'yee', it's basically neither the thorn, or the plural pronoun, because that'd be as gramatically incorrect as "Y'all shop", meaning you've sort of invented a third thing never really part of your language.
+So when you pronounce that shop's name with 'yee', it's either mispronouncing the thorn, or gramatically incorrect use of the plural pronoun ("Y'all shop"), meaning you've sort of invented a third thing we pretend is old, but was never really part of the language.